MarMall/NetworkApproaches/index.md

 Please work through the following lab sessions and try to replicate them as far as possible before the lecture on Oct 10th.

-## Lab Sessions to complete as far as po
+## Lab Sessions to complete as far as possible before Tuesday's lecture

 {% assign labs = site.pages | where_exp:"page", "page.url contains '/Instructions/Labs'" %}
 | Module | Sub-Lab |